alphora/dtr-content-r4/input/cql/ASLPDataElementsIssues.md

 - `define "Diagnosis of Obstructive Sleep Apnea"` returns a null

 - Get the following error when `using QICore version '4.1.1'`: Error: Could not load model information for model QICore, version 4.1.1 because version 4.1.0 is already loaded.

+- Running `_refresh` creates bundles in the test directory that then get picked up by `CQL Evaluation`, which causes a duplicate Patient error.